Carmel High School (Indiana): History

 The Carmel/Clay Township area was settled by Quakers in the early 1830s.
 In 1833, a meeting house was constructed on a hill where the older Carmel Cemetery sits today.
 It was common practice well into the 20th century for Quakers to give names to their meeting places.
 Benjamin Mendenhall suggested the name Richland for the new meeting.
 The same year a school was started in the meeting house and, in 1835, the log structure was doubled in size.
 Throughout most of the 19th century, education in Carmel, like most of the nation, was provided by public elementary schools and private academies for post-8th grade education.

 Richland School was replaced by a larger wood-frame structure a few years later.
 It sat on the northwest corner of Rangeline and Smoky Row Roads.
 In 1845, a frame school building was built near the same site.
 In 1867, the all-brick Carmel Academy was built on land where the Wesleyana Amistad Cristiana Church sits today.
 By 1887, the size and population of the community warranted a larger and more permanent structure, so on September 23, 1887, on a small hill on the east side of First Avenue SE and Fifth Street SE, the cornerstone of the first Carmel High School was laid.
 The two-story brick building would house grades one through ten with no frills – just classrooms.
 Because the town was founded on a boundary separating Clay and Delaware townships, the school was administered jointly by trustees of both.
 This new Carmel High School was opened in 1888 with its first graduating class in 1890.
 The first class to receive four years of education graduated in 1901.

 In 1921, land was purchased on the east side of Carmel proper and a new school was designed to house grades one through twelve.
 This facility would contain a gymnasium, a library, and a 600-seat auditorium.
 Local citizens decided in 1955 that the community needed to organize a school district headed by a superintendent.
 Forest Stoops, the county superintendent, was hired and the state legislature was persuaded to move the township boundary east to White River.
 Carmel Clay Schools then began in 1956.
 By 1958, Carmel High School was opened at its present location.
 An addition was added to the gymnasium in 1961 and a large addition including a swimming pool, an auditorium, and new classrooms opened in 1969.
 A third, freestanding addition was opened in 1977 located between the 1921 building (affectionately known as Old North) and the new Carmel High School.
 A final construction project was begun in 1990 and dedicated in April 1999.
 In 2006, the CHS Freshman Center was opened to allow incoming freshmen to acclimate to high school life and adapt to the size of the building.
+In 2014, students and alumni involved with the DECA program opened the Carmel Café & Market, selling various beverages and snacks to students.
 Today, Carmel High School sits on 55 acres of land and 22 are under roof.